thibaultduponchelle/XML-Minify/README.md

 - **no\_prolog**

-    Do not put prolog (having no prolog is agressive for XML readers).
+    Do not put prolog (having no prolog is aggressive for XML readers).

     Prolog is at the start of the XML file and look like this :